Bacon, Daisy Papers, 1857-before March 25, 1986

 [identification of item], [box #, folder #], Daisy Bacon Papers, 1857-before March 25, 1986, SC 0304, Special Collections, Carrier Library, James Madison University, Harrisonburg, VA.

 Daisy Sarah Bacon (1898-1986) was a writer and editor of Street & Smith's popular Love Story Magazine from 1928 to 1947.
 She was born in Union City, Pennsylvania to Jessie Holbrook Bacon (1870-1936) and Elmer Bacon (1864-1900).
 After her father's death on January 1, 1900, Daisy's mother married George Ford (1858-1907).
 Their daughter Esther Joa Ford (d.
 1989) was born in 1906.
 Esther was Daisy's lifelong friend, confidante, associate, and colleague.
 The two frequently referred to each other by their respective surnames – Bacon and Ford.
 In July 1943, Esther married Clarke Robinson, an opera singer, WWI officer, and writer.
 For a time, Daisy was involved romantically with Henry Wise Miller, a stockbroker who was married to writer Alice Duer Miller.
-During much of her adulthood, Daisy battled depression, alcoholism, and made multiple suicide attempts.
+During much of her adulthood, Daisy battled depression, alcoholism, and made at least two suicide attempts.

 After leaving Street & Smith, Daisy moved from Manhattan to Port Washington, New York where she continued to write.
 In 1954, she published Love Story Writer, an instruction manual on how to write romance stories.
 After regaining the copyright to Love Story Writer in 1963, Bacon established Gemini Books and republished the book as a paperback under the title Love Story Editor.
 Her manuscript for "Love Story Diary," a Street & Smith tell-all was never published and is not extant.
 Bacon also kept diaries and dream journals, and their contents often alluded to her personal struggles and complicated relationships.